emorycpa/test/README.md

 *Lasted Updated by Pengyin Shan, Jan 2017*

-*Problem needs to be discussed: Unable to do subtree inside Visual Studio Code, 60 requests limit in Github API*
+*Problem needs to be discussed: Unable to do subtree inside Visual Studio Code (Use Github Desktop), 60 requests limit in Github API, Do we need dist folder?*

 1. *admin account*: Clone this project using `git clone https://github.com/emorycpa/sass-boilerplate.git NewProjectName`, replace `NewProjectName` with the new project name